Provo Canyon School

-Provo Canyon School (PCS) is a psychiatric youth residential treatment center, owned and operated by Universal Health Services (UHS) since 2000.
-The school uses an "Acuity Based Care" (ABC) model that identifies and re-assesses the strengths and needs of its students.
-Students receive a wide range of interventions including recreational and occupational therapies; individual, group, and art therapies; and substance abuse therapy.
+Provo Canyon School (PCS) is an abusive psychiatric youth involuntary residential treatment center in Provo, Utah, owned and operated by Universal Health Services (UHS) since 2000.
+The involuntary residential program claims to use an "Acuity Based Care" (ABC) model that identifies and re-assesses the strengths and needs of its students.

-For nearly its entire history, the facility has faced accusations of abuse.
-These accusations gained renewed attention in 2020 when media personality Paris Hilton released a documentary detailing the abuse she and other former residents faced at the facility.
+For nearly its entire history, the facility has faced multiple accusations of physical, psychological, and sexual abuse of its residents.
+These accusations gained renewed attention in 2020 when media personality Paris Hilton released a documentary detailing the abuse she and other former residents claimed to have faced at the facility.